CONDITIONS

 Common Psoriasis Triggers

-Understanding what triggers your flare-ups is one of the most powerful tools for managing psoriasis.
+Understanding what triggers your flare-ups is one of the most useful tools for managing psoriasis.
 While triggers differ from person to person, the most commonly reported include:

 Stress.
 Emotional stress is one of the most frequently cited triggers.
 Stress activates inflammatory pathways in the body that can worsen existing plaques or trigger new ones.